adelowo/portfolio/_posts/2016-12-07-a-subtle-introduction-to-mocking-2.md

 {% endhighlight %}

-> The source code for this can be found on [Github](https://github.com/adelowo/code-samples/tree/master/github-app).
+> The source code for this (including a sample console script that shows our dummy app in usage) can be found on [Github](https://github.com/adelowo/code-samples/tree/master/github-app).